-If you have farmyard chickens then sure as eggs is eggs you will have to deal with sick birds sooner or later.
-There are many minor problems that you can deal with yourself, so it’s important to know what signs to look for, and to have an understanding of the range of potential poultry health problems that can occur and what you can do about them.
+If you have farmyard chickens then sure as eggs are eggs you will have to deal with sick birds sooner or later.
+There are many minor problems that you can deal with yourself, so it’s important to know what signs to look for and to have an understanding of the range of potential poultry health problems that can occur and what you can do about them.

 Having dealt with the most common diseases in the last two articles, this final article focuses on how to administer medications to chickens and the importance of good hygiene.